Swedish Royal Wedding Look-Back: The Haga Princesses

 Margaretha and John spent their married life in England, having three children – Sibylla, Charles Edward and James Patrick – before separating in 1994.
 John passed away in 2008.

 It was two weeks shy of ten years before the final Haga Princess was to wed – Princess Christina married Mr Tord Magnuson on June 15th, 1974 at the Palace Church in Stockholm (where Princess Madeleine will marry on Saturday).
 The couple’s engagement was announced by the Palace earlier that year, after having first met in 1961.

 Christina also wore a wedding gown from the Märtaskolan, with a v-neckline and wrap top, with typical 1970s bell sleeves.
 She wore the Connaught Diamond Tiara, brought to the family by her paternal grandmother, and Queen Sofia’s lace veil.

 The Magnusons have three sons: Gustaf, Oscar and Victor.Filed under German Royals, Swedish Royals

-Tagged Baron Niclas Silfverschiöld, Hohenzollern, John Ambler, Prince Johann Georg, Princess Birgitta, Princess Christina Mrs Magnuson, Princess Désirée, Princess Margaretha Mrs Ambler, Tord Magnuson, Wedding.
+Tagged Baron Niclas Silfverschiöld, House of Hohenzollern, John Ambler, Prince Johann Georg of Hohenzollern, Princess Birgitta of Sweden, Princess Christina Mrs Magnuson, Princess Désirée Baroness Silfverschiöld, Princess Margaretha Mrs Ambler, Tord Magnuson, Wedding.